 Here is the same information in a table format:

-- 4 LEDs lit means power bank fully charged
+- 4 LEDs lit means the power bank is fully charged

-- No LED lit means that the power bank is totally discharged
+- No LED lit means the power bank is totally discharged

 Some power banks have two LED indicator lights, normally a blue and a red LED.
 In this case, the LEDs indicate the following:

-- Steady blue light – Power bank is charging the mobile device.
+- Steady blue light – The power bank is charging the mobile device.

-- Flashing blue light – Power bank needs to be charged
+- Flashing blue light – The power bank needs to be charged

-- Flashing red light – Power Bank is being charged from a power source
+- Flashing red light – The power bank is being charged from a power source

-- Steady red light – Power Bank is fully charged
+- Steady red light – The power bank is fully charged

 Very low-cost power banks have no LED indicator lights at all.
 In this case, you have to read the manual and find the time it takes to fully charge it.
 You can also calculate the charging time yourself.